Eseas/FP1/README.md

     1. Use any package
 1. GET/POST requests in Haskell
 1. Find partner.
+1. Test telnet: is it single move passing or all moves?

 # Risks and their management
 1. Check used modules with lecturer.